Henriqueperoni/MS4-Read-More-For-Less/README.md

 - Intuitive and responsive Navigation menu.
 - Sign in with Google Account.
 - Sign in and Sign Up Page with form.
-- Profile page with plan Current Plan, Default Information and the Reviews the user created.
+- Profile page with Current Plan, Default Information and the Reviews the user created.
-- Book Club, where the user can create, edit, update and delete reviews.
+- Book Club, where the user can create, update and delete reviews.
 Also, the user can interact with comments do other users.
 - Search functionality in the Book Club.
 - Cart page to visualize order.
 - Checkout page.
 - Order confirmation email.
 - Checkout success page.
-- Contact page that sends an email notifying the admin about a new contact form was submitted.
+- Contact page that sends an email notifying the admin about a new contact form submission.
 - Footer with social links.

-### Features to consider implementing in the future

 ## Technologies Used
 ### 1. Languages